alukosdev/ccsp/reference/glossary.md

 Capacity is the measurement of the degree to which the cloud can support or provide service.
 ==- Chicken Coop
 A design methodology in which a datacenter arranges racks within long rectangles with a long side facing the wind to provide natural cooling.
-==- CIP
-The CIP (Critical Infrastructure Plan), developed by NERC (North American Electric Reliability Corporation), is a set of requirements designed to secure the assets required for operating North America's bulk electric system.
 ==- Cloud Access Security Broker (CASB)
 Typically a third-party entity or company that looks to extend or enhance value to multiple customers of cloud-based services through relationships with multiple cloud service providers.
 It acts as a liaison between cloud services customers and cloud service providers, selecting the best provider for each customer and monitoring the services.